 The Advantages of Buying Options

-Options present some compelling advantages, and we’ve highlighted some of these here.
+Options trading presents some compelling advantages, and we’ve highlighted some of these here.

-- High Profits: As we saw in the earlier section, you can buy call options when you are bullish on an asset or purchase put options when you are bearish on the same.
+- High Profits: As we saw in the earlier section, options work both ways, in that you can buy call options when you are bullish on an asset or purchase put options when you are bearish on the same.
 If the market moves as anticipated, you can end up making large profits.

 - Reduced Costs: You can save on the costs when buying an option as compared to directly buying the stock directly.